DalaScript/nasa-apod/README.md

  - ✅ Displays title, explanation, date, and copyright
  - ✅ Save images as favorites using localStorage
  - ✅ Switch between “Results” and “Favorites” views
- - ✅ Responsive layout for desktop and mobile devices
  - ✅ Loading screen and save confirmation popup
  - ✅ Clean card-based layout with modern styling